BioDAS/biodas.github.io/wiki/Main_Page.md

 ### [DAS/1](/wiki/DAS/1 "wikilink")

-[DAS/1](/wiki/DAS/1 "wikilink") is the original version of the specification written by Lincoln Stein and Robin Dowell and is the basis for a number of existing clients and servers.
+[DAS/1](/wiki/DAS/1 "wikilink") is the original version of the specification written by Lincoln Stein, Sean Eddy, and Robin Dowell and is the basis for a number of existing clients and servers.
 More than 200 DAS/1 servers are currently running worldwide including [WormBase](http://www.wormbase.org/), [FlyBase](http://www.flybase.org/), [Ensembl](http://www.ensembl.org/), [TIGR](http://www.tigr.org/), [UCSC](http://genome.ucsc.edu/), and